erichall/webgl-30/README.md

 ```

 Not really sure what is going on with the `uniformXXX` functions and cljs.
-there are two functions, one is called `uniform2f` and the other one is called `uniform2fv`, with a `v` in the end.
+there are two functions, one is called `uniform2f` and the other one is called `uniform2fv`, with a `v` in the end,
-but they seems to be doing the same thing but the latter one works with a list as argument...
+but they seem to be doing the same thing, the latter one works with a list as argument...
 I spent, 40 min trying to partially apply the function because of the variable arguments but
 without any success..
-like, why dosn't this work
+like, why doesn't this work
 ```clojurue
 (apply (partial (.-uniform2f gl) location) [1 2 3]) ;; => Uncaught TypeError: Illegal invocation....
 ```